Occupational hazards in dentistry: Sharps injuries

-With sharps injuries there is an associated risk of transmission of infections, such as blood borne viruses e.g. hepatitis B virus (HBV), hepatitis C virus (HPC) and human immunodeficiency virus (HIV).
+With sharps injuries there is an associated risk of transmission of infections, such as blood-borne viruses such as hepatitis B virus (HBV), hepatitis C virus (HCV) and human immunodeficiency virus (HIV).
 It has been shown that there is great emotional impact related to sharps injuries, even if there has been no transmission of infection.
 This may be due to the extensive process following a sharps injury, embarrassment, or fear of being exposed to infectious disease.
 The estimated percentage risk of transmission of these viruses is outlined in the table below:

 Other infectious agents which can spread by this route are: